CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 Operations
 ----------
 #.
-Calculate the intersection of Input 1 and Input 2, noting items in Input 1 that are not in Input 2 (M 3) and items in Input 2 not in Input 1 (M1).
+Calculate the intersection of Input 1 and Input 2
+	#.
+Note items in Input 1 that are not in Input 2 (M 3)
+	#.
+Note items in Input 2 not in Input 1 (M1).
 #.
 Check items in Input 1 for complete or missing detailed information
 	#.
 Note items that have complete information (M4).
 	#.
 Note items that do not have complete information or missing information (M7).